 I have tried out many compression socks over the years.
 And I have a new favorite!

 They’re from FIGS!
 FIGS compression socks offer 20-30 mmHg compression, are long enough and sturdy enough to stay put for 12-hours, and I’ve washed them quite a few times since I got them a few months ago and they’ve withstood the washings and have no faded.
 They come in the pictured cranium pink, grey pills, or a slick black and grey.

 If you’re looking for thicker socks, Nabee Socks are a great option.
 They’re a little shorter than the Cherokee and provide 15-20 mmHg compression.
-They were bit too short for me, but are a great option.
+They were a bit too short for me, but they are a great option.